Concerns and controversies at the 2020 Summer Olympics: Bribery and corruption

+Reuters reported in 2020 that records from the JOC-commissioned investigation, including interview transcripts, were not provided to French prosecutors.
+According to Reuters, the JOC said it was not able to share the materials with French investigators.

 In January 2019, a source revealed that Takeda was being formally investigated over alleged corruption.
 On 19 March 2019, Takeda resigned from the JOC.

 In November 2019, it was reported that the Tokyo Olympic bid committee's accounting documents, detailing over 900 million yen (≈ million US$) spent on overseas consultancy firms for Tokyo's 2020 Olympics hosting bid, were missing.

 In September 2020, the FinCEN Files revealed how payments had been made to the son of an influential IOC member in relation to winning the bid for the Olympic Games.

+In 2020, Reuters reported that former Dentsu executive Haruyuki Takahashi had received more than US$8 million from the Tokyo bid committee and said his work included lobbying IOC members, including Lamine Diack.
+IOC president Thomas Bach later said that the IOC had received confirmation that the payments did not infringe IOC rules.

 On 7 June 2021, Moriya Yasushi, the accounting manager of JOC, committed suicide.
 There was no suicide note and the motive for his suicide is unknown.

 Six companies have been indicted on charges of bid-rigging for contracts connected to the Tokyo 2020 Olympics.
 The parties include Dentsu, Hakuhodo, and four other Japanese companies.
 The companies have also had a complaint filed against them by Japan's Fair Trade Commission.